After the snooze fest that was episodes 2-4, episode 5 came through. It was the first episode since episode 1 where it had my full attention.

 And I guess we’re just stopping the whole Nichole thing.
 Fred something about leaving her in Canada as a bargaining chip to get goods from Canada.
 But… that’s it?
 Call me crazy but it felt like that storyline was building and building with the propaganda videos and such, and now it’s all “Meh.
 Let’s leave the baby in Canada so Gilead can get some decent fruit cocktail.”

-So I was off in regards to my interpretation of Mrs. Lawrence.
+So I was sort of off in regards to my interpretation of Mrs. Lawrence.
 Turns out she has bipolar disorder, which explains some of her behaviors.
+But I also think she hates Gilead and doesn’t want to be there.
 It’s sad that her illness has kept her from having children.
 But now we know why Commander Lawrence doesn’t participate in “The Ceremony”.
 He doesn’t want kids.
 And I’d assume he also doesn’t want children because of Mrs. Lawrence’s bipolar disorder.

 I thought Commander Lawrence was going to lose his ish when June got Mrs. Lawrence back to the house after their trip to Hannah’s school.
 And you’d think June would be punished somehow.
 I feel like June is being let off the hook way too easily this season than in the previous two seasons.
 Granted I know she’s not with Fred and Serena anymore.
 But still, June seems to be getting away with everything, and it’s not the most believable.

 I have to mention that by far, my favorite quote from this episode was when Mrs. Lawrence was admiring Angela, and said, “Hi button!
 We thought you were gonna die, but you didn’t die!”
 Hilarious.

 The scene of the two of them walking through that house was super messed up.
 That’s all I really have to say about that.